peterszerzo/Giraffe-for-Rhino/README.md

 Giraffe for Rhino
 ============================

--> create geometry containing all structural information, without leaving the comfort of Rhino.
+-> create geometry containing all structural information, without leaving the comfort of Rhinoceros.

 -> export seamlessly into SOFiSTiK, using its very own syntax for property definitions.

+-> update and organize all properties, sections, hinges graphically.
+As one is supposed to.

 Use: